ShengHuaWu/ScheduleServer/README.md

 In [the part 2 of this series](), I will demonstrate how to implement a sibling (many to many) relationship between two models.

 ## Server Side Swift with Vapor 2 (Part 2)
-In [the previous part of this series](), we have created a RESTful API server which manipulates three models --- Lesson, Teacher, and Student.
+In [the previous part of this series](), we have created a RESTful API server which manipulates three models --- `Lesson`, `Teacher`, and `Student`.
-In this article, I am going to build up a sibling relationship between Teacher and Lesson, and it is possible to follow the same pattern to achieve the relationship between Student and Lesson.
+In this article, I am going to build up a sibling relationship between `Teacher` and `Lesson`, and it is possible to follow the same pattern to achieve the relationship between `Student` and `Lesson`.

 ### Introduction
 Basically, we need to define the following three endpoints:

-1. `/teachers/teacher_id/teaches/lesson_id`: Set a sibling relationship between Teacher and Lesson via a POST request.
+1. `/teachers/teacher_id/teaches/lesson_id`: Set a sibling relationship between `Teacher` and `Lesson` via a POST request.
-2. `/teachers/teacher_id/lessons`: Fetch all Lesson objects corresponding to a specific Teacher object.
+2. `/teachers/teacher_id/lessons`: Fetch all `Lesson` objects corresponding to a specific `Teacher` object.
-3. `/lessons/lesson_id/teachers`: Fetch all Teacher objects corresponding to a specific Lesson object.
+3. `/lessons/lesson_id/teachers`: Fetch all `Teacher` objects corresponding to a specific `Lesson` object.

 ### Implementation
 First of all, in order to describe a sibling relationship, it is necessary to store the pair of models' identifiers into a new table called `Pivot`.